 I'm very pleased to be standing here to support the Nature Repair Market Bill 2023 because it offers something new, and I think we so desperately need that.
 The World Heritage listed Greater Blue Mountains area, which covers an enormous part of my electorate of Macquarie, is a unique place.
 It's more than a million hectares of sandstone plateau, escarpments, gorges and waterfalls.
 It's covered in temperate eucalypt forest in most parts, with more than 90 species, which represents 13 per cent of the global total.
 There are 152 plant families in total, with 484 genera and around 1,500 species.
 These are wonderful numbers and a significant proportion of the Australian continent's biodiversity.
 It includes primitive species from the Gondwana age, like the Wollemi pine.
 The diverse plant habitat supports more than 400 vertebrate animals, with 52 mammals, 63 reptiles, more than 30 frogs and about one-third of Australia's bird species.
-We have
+We have platypuses, echidnas and, of course, koalas.
+There are at least 120 butterfly and 4,000 moth species—and the list goes on.
+Much of the natural bushland is high wilderness quality, and until the Gospers Mountain bushfire it remained close to pristine in an extensive, largely undisturbed matrix which is still free of things like earthworks, structures and other human interventions.
+But it is fragile to fire and vulnerable to climate change, so we have a responsibility to improve our protection of this internationally recognised land.

 This matters because, while that land does have protections, this bill before us provides an opportunity to further protect the integrity of this World Heritage listed area where it's bordered by private and public lands.
 We're establishing a nature repair market to make it easier for businesses, organisations, governments and individuals to invest in projects to protect and repair nature, and the lands of the Blue Mountains and Hawkesbury that are not national park strike me as an ideal place for this work.
 We know there's already an appetite.
 A few weeks ago, I attended a forum with close to 50 landowners, wildlife carers, the Bilpin and Colo valley Landcare groups and other community members who gathered in the Hawkesbury to learn about the Great Eastern Ranges initiative, which is partnering with the Hawkesbury-Nepean Landcare Network and WIRES to support wildlife by restoring and creating glideways, flyways and stepping stones.
-This involves projects to improve, expand and protect habitats and track recovery, restoring private lands and installing nest boxes for a host of animals, including
+This involves projects to improve, expand and protect habitats and track recovery, restoring private lands and installing nest boxes for a host of animals, including greater gliders, spotted-tail quolls, powerful owls and koalas.

 The Sydney Basin Koala Network estimates that 80 per cent of koala habitat in the Hawkesbury was destroyed in the Black Summer bushfires, so safe habitat on the peri-urban interface has become critical to their survival.
 Science for Wildlife research shows that the koala population had been vastly underestimated in the region until recently, and they're tracking the recovery of this highly genetically diverse bunch of koalas.
 Many of us realise the importance of the Hawkesbury and the Blue Mountains for koala survival, and the meeting at Kurrajong Heights showed there is a desire by private landowners to improve the integrity of the bush they have on their land, and this Nature Repair Bill provides an even more ambitious pathway.

-The 2021 State of the Environment report tells a story of environmental degradation, loss and inaction across the country.
+The 2021 State of the environment report tells a story of environmental degradation, loss and inaction across the country.
 We're supporting landowners, including farmers and First Nations communities, to do things like replant a vital stretch of koala habitat, repair damaged riverbeds or remove invasive species, and we're making it easier for businesses and philanthropists to invest in these efforts.

 So how does it work?
 Under the nature repair market landholders, like farmers, and conservation groups can undertake projects to enhance or protect existing habitat, as well as projects to establish or restore habitat.
 All landholders, including Aboriginal people and Torres Strait Islanders, can participate in the market.
 Projects can be on land, lakes and rivers or in marine and coastal environments.
 The market will operate in parallel with he carbon market, facilitated by having the same regulator.
 Projects will be issued with a certificate that can be sold on to another party.
 Certificates will provide a range of standardised information like area size, threatened species protected and a project description that will enable the market to compare and value projects.
 As the regulator, the Clean Energy Regulator will have monitoring and enforcement powers to ensure that projects are conducted in accordance with the rules.
 This includes monitoring, reporting and notification on the delivery of project activities and progress on the environmental outcome.
 The regulator will make sure that projects are being implemented according to the rules and that certificates accurately describe what's happening on the ground.
 So, essentially, the nature repair market will operate in parallel with the carbon market.
 Certificates and credits won't be duplicating each other.
 Aligning the two markets will encourage carbon farming projects that also deliver benefits for biodiversity, which is a good outcome for the environment and for interested and passionate Australian landholders.